 If you can get into the habit of living on a tight budget now, you won’t have to make painful changes in your lifestyle if your income suddenly drops.
 And in the meantime, you can use the extra money to build up more savings or pay off debts, freeing up still more cash in your budget.
 Here are a few suggestions:

 - Lower Your Utility Bills.
-Look for ways to reduce your utility bills by saving energy at home, such as switching to energy-efficient lightbulbs, adding weather-stripping, or washing clothes in cold water.
+Look for ways to reduce your utility bills by saving energy at home.
+Consider switching to energy-efficient lightbulbs, adding weather-stripping, or washing clothes in cold water.
 You can also cut your water bill with water-saving strategies like fixing leaky faucets, taking shorter showers, and choosing drought-resistant plants for your yard.

 - Kick Your Bad Habits.
 Cutting out, or cutting back on, bad habits like smoking, drinking, and gambling can save you hundreds or even thousands of dollars.
 For instance, if you pay $6 for a pack of cigarettes, kicking a pack-a-day smoking habit would save you over $2,000 a year.